 In addition to the hundreds of hip and knee replacements he performs each year, Dr. Westrich does not hesitate to take on the most difficult cases, including revision surgery when a hip or knee implant needs to be replaced.
 He has expertise in treating infections and other serious complications after joint replacement, and patients come from around the country and around the world for his expertise.
 He has enabled patients to overcome the most challenging problems when other doctors said there was no hope.

 With 20 years of experience, Dr. Westrich has performed thousands of surgeries, striving to treat his patients with compassion and respect at all times.
 As a Professor of Clinical Orthopedic Surgery at Weill Medical College of Cornell University, Dr. Westrich trains other doctors.
 He is also Co-Chairman of the Complex Case Review Panel at Hospital for Special Surgery.

 As Research Director of the Adult Reconstruction and Joint Replacement Service, he conducts research that will benefit patients and has written numerous articles for prestigious peer-reviewed medical journals.
 He has won awards for studies that have advanced the field of orthopedic surgery.
 His current research focuses on reducing the risk of blood clots and infection after surgery and on how to improve the lifespan of joint replacements.

-Dr. Westrich was named first vice president of the prestigious Eastern Orthopaedic Association.
+Dr. Westrich was named President of the prestigious Eastern Orthopaedic Association in 2015.
 The mission of the Association is to promote, encourage, foster and advance the highest quality of orthopedic surgery.

 Dr. Westrich is named in America's Top Doctors, a guide book that seeks to identify the best specialists in the United States.
 According to the book's publisher, "these outstanding doctors represent the top one percent in the nation" in their respective specialties.
 Dr. Westrich has also been featured in the book, Top Doctors: New York Metro Area and in New York Magazine's "Best Doctors" guide.